syldb/poker-facelift/README.md

 ### Launch tests

-Python tests can be triggered with `make test`.
+Python tests can be triggered with `make test`.\
-Code linters can be triggered with `make lint`
+Code linters can be triggered with `make lint`.

 ### Upgrade dependencies